Mozo guides

 What are joint savings accounts?

 A joint savings account has more than one owner who can withdraw and deposit into the account, each with their own debit card.
-These accounts are usually opened long-term for married couples pooling their finances.
-However, they can be used short term, like if two people are saving together for the same goal (e.g. a home deposit).
+These accounts are usually opened for long-term use by married couples pooling their finances.
+However, they can also be used short term, such as when two people are saving together for the same goal (e.g. a home deposit).

 While accessing shared funds through a joint savings account can be convenient, there are also drawbacks.
-You should always be careful and consider all the details and make sure that all parties involved are clear about their responsibilities to each other.
+You should always be careful, consider all the details, and make sure that all parties involved are clear about their responsibilities to each other.

 Types of joint savings accounts